Here's What Happens to You Immediately After You Graduate University

 “Cory Davison, 22, graduated from the same university you did, but is doing way better.
 ‘I sort of realised around my second year,’ Corey mused.
 ‘Like, people were partying loads, living it up, and I was like: I just want to stay home and make chicken enchiladas as good as I can possibly make them.’”

-You read about this the day after you get rejected for the Morrison’s nightshift job you used to do in sixth form because you are “overqualified”.
+You read about this the day after you get rejected for the supermarket nightshift job you used to do in sixth form because you are “overqualified”.

 YOU’RE GOING TO REALISE WHAT A STATE YOU LOOKED AT YOUR STUDENT BALL, AND AT UNIVERSITY IN GENERAL